-Exporting Log Data in Bulk to Amazon S3
+Exporting Log Data to Amazon S3

 You can export log data from your log groups to an Amazon S3 bucket and use this data in custom processing and analysis, or to load onto other systems.
-You can export your data to an Amazon S3 bucket using the Amazon CloudWatch Logs commands in the AWS CLI, or by using the AWS SDK.

 Log data can take up to 12 hours to become available for export.
 For near real-time analysis of log data, see Real-time Processing of Log Data with Subscriptions instead.

 Before you begin, become familiar with the following export concepts:

 - log group name